The blog serves as a guide to understanding Arnold’s split and the training methodologies that Arnold Schwarzenegger followed during his prime.

-Since his training system was a successful attempt at bringing home seven Mr Olympia championship trophies, he and his training system became a worldwide sensation.
+Since his training methodologies were a successful bodybuilder attempt at bringing home seven Mr. Olympia championship trophies, he and his training system became a worldwide sensation.

 Many people are curious about Arnold’s training techniques because he is a motivational figure for those just getting started with weightlifting.

-For most of his successful professional bodybuilding career, Arnold used a training method which later came to be famously known as the “Arnold split.”
+For most of his successful professional bodybuilding career, Arnold Schwarzenegger used a training method that later came to be famously known as the “Arnold workout split.”

-Arnold’s splits may be identified with a few workout plans included in his training “book,” The New Encyclopedia of Modern Bodybuilding.
+Arnold’s split may be identified with a few workout plans included in his training “book,” The New Encyclopedia of Modern Bodybuilding contest.

-The Arnold split refers to the way Arnold divided up his training in the months leading up to a bodybuilding competition.
+The Arnold splits refers to the way Arnold divided up his training in the months leading up to bodybuilding competitions.

 A high-volume, high-frequency practice is not for the faint-hearted, but it may provide significant benefits if you stick with it.

-Working out according to the Arnold split involves a weekly routine of hitting each muscle group twice which makes up for a total of six sessions each week.
+Working out according to the Arnold Blueprint involves a weekly routine of hitting each muscle group twice which makes up for a total of six sessions each week.

-The Arnold split is a standard method of bodybuilding that divides the body into three sections: the upper body (chest and back), upper arms, and lower body (legs).
+The Arnold-trained split is a standard method of bodybuilding that divides the body into three sections: the upper body (chest muscles and back muscles), upper arms (antagonistic muscle groups), and lower body (leg muscles).

 We’ve finally reached the highlight of the blog- Arnold’s genuine training routine, the “split.”
 These exercises are based on the same split plan that Arnold utilized for most of his bodybuilding career.

-When you feel like you need an additional push, try some drop set training or peak effort reps; just remember that every session shouldn’t fail.
+When you feel like you need additional Push Pull Legs, try some drop set training or peak max effort reps; just remember that every session shouldn’t fail.
 As a reminder, the main split is as follows:

 - Monday/Thursday: Chest and Back